 - The watering frequency for the two saplings of Incense Tree should be maintained at 2-3 times a week.
-Improve/place organic mulch around the two saplings of Incense Tree to retain soil moisture, protect damaged roots against extreme temperatures, and improve soil quality. - The watering frequency of the cluster of Lamb of Tartary should be reduced to once a week. - The watering frequency for all 19 clusters of Bottlebrush Orchid should remain the same.
-During watering activities, the surrounding weeds and decaying leaves should be removed.
+Improve/place organic mulch around the two saplings of Incense Tree to retain soil moisture, protect damaged roots against extreme temperatures, and improve soil quality. - The watering frequency of the cluster of Lamb of Tartary should be maintained at twice a week.
+Wilted leaves should be pruned away. - The watering frequency for all 19 clusters of Bottlebrush Orchid should remain the same.
+During watering activities, the surrounding dead branches and dry leaves should be removed to ensure no plants are damaged by them. - Markers should be placed around the Bottlebrush Orchid individuals to prevent people stepping on them by accident.